Eschatologue/CM_wiki/docs/class/rogue/soulknife.md

 This magic blade is a simple melee weapon with the :weapon-prop-finesse: **Finesse** and :weapon-prop-thrown: **Thrown** properties and the Vex mastery property.
 It has a normal range of 60 feet and a long range of 120, and on a hit, it deals :dmg-psychic: **Psychic** damage equal to 1d6 plus the ability modifier you used for the attack roll.
 The blade vanishes immediately after it hits or misses its target, and it leaves no mark on its target if it deals damage.

-After you attack with the blade, you can make a melee or ranged weapon attack with a second psychic blade as a bonus action on the same turn, provided your other hand is free to create it.
+After you attack with the blade, you can make a melee or ranged weapon attack with a second psychic blade as a Bonus Action on the same turn, provided your other hand is free to create it.
 The damage die of this bonus attack is 1d4, instead of 1d6.

 ## Level 9: Soul Blades